camunda/camunda-docs-static/get-started/content/quick-start/deploy.md

 {{< /note >}}

 {{< note title="Next Step" class="info" >}}
-In some cases, we might want to involve humans in our process.
+In some cases, we'll want to involve humans in our process.
 Move onto the next step to [learn how you can involve humans in your process](/get-started/quick-start/user-task/).
 {{< /note >}}